fNeugebauer/Computation-of-Combinatorial-Torsion/README.md

 2. The Reidemeister torsions of the following lens spaces:
 		$$L(5;1,1), \quad L(4;1,3,1), \quad  L(5;2,3),  \quad L(7;1,1), \quad  L(7;1,2),  \quad \mathbb{R}P^3.$$
 		We compared these numbers to the theoretical result, which for example can be found in Turaev's book "Introduction to Topological Torsion" in theorem 10.6.
-3. The Reidemeister torsions of the Poincar\'e homology sphere.
+3. The Reidemeister torsions of the Poincaré homology sphere.
 4. The Reidemeister torsions of the following products:
 		$$S_2 \times \mathbb{R}P^3,\quad L(3;1,1)\times \mathbb{R}P^2,\quad  L(3;1,1)\times S^2, \quad L(3;1,2)\times \mathbb{R}P^2,$$
    as well as,